User Guide / Using SciveraLENS

 - Tag your Collection

 By selecting Manage/Edit, you can manage each element of your Collection.
-If you used BOS Builder, Quick Collection, or Upload SDS to add your Collection, you can edit the CASRNs and concentrations as needed.
+You can edit the basic information about your Collection, CAS RNs, and concentrations as needed.
 You can also edit any Linked Collections or Requests, Attachments, or the Lists assigned to a Collection.

 SciveraLENS Symbols Explained: